Maya's algorithm identifies the trade. Our partner PeakBot submits the order to your brokerage account.

 If you're just getting started, the 2x tier is the default.
 It gives you room to start with 1 contract and scale when you're comfortable.

-No. Connecting your brokerage account only gives PeakBot permission to place trades on your behalf — nothing else.
+No. Connecting your brokerage account only gives PeakBot permission to submit orders to your brokerage on your behalf,nothing else.
 Neither TradeWithMaya nor PeakBot ever sees your username or password.
-The connection uses OAuth2 — the same industry-standard protocol used when you click "Login with Google."
+The connection uses OAuth2,the same industry-standard protocol used when you click "Login with Google."
 Your broker grants PeakBot a limited, trade-only token.
 You keep full access to your account and can revoke it from your broker's settings at any time.
 Your account.
 Your money.
-PeakBot just places the trades.
+PeakBot just submits the orders.

 Once you complete signup on maya.peakbot.com, here's what to do: